-- 26. Can a set of plans be stamped and sealed by a person licensed as an engineer in another state?
-Does the plan submittal meet the requirements in New Mexico? - No. Only New Mexico licensed engineers have the authority to practice in New Mexico.
-A person licensed as an engineer in another state must obtain licensure in New Mexico in order to practice in this state. - 27.
-Can survey plats be stamped and sealed by a person licensed as a surveyor in another state?
-Does the plat submittal meet the requirements in New Mexico? - No. Only New Mexico licensed surveyors have the authority to practice in New Mexico.
-A person licensed as a surveyor in another state must obtain licensure in New Mexico in order to practice in this state. - 28.
-Can a set of plans be stamped and sealed by a person registered as a landscape architect in another state?
-Does the plan submittal meet the requirements in New Mexico? - No. Only New Mexico registered landscape architects have the authority to practice in New Mexico.
-A person registered as a landscape architect in another state must obtain registration in New Mexico in order to practice in this state. - 29.
-Can an architect "overstamp" plans prepared and stamped by a person registered as an architect in another state for submittal in New Mexico? - No. An architect may only prepare and seal drawings prepared by him or her or under his or her responsible charge. - 30.
-Can an engineer or landscape architect "overstamp" plans prepared and stamped by a person licensed as an engineer or landscape architect in another state for submittal in New Mexico? - No, except when all of the following circumstances have been met for engineering plans or landscape architecture plans (as the case maybe): - (1) the drawings have been prepared by an engineer or landscape architect registered in a US jurisdiction; - (2) the reviewing engineer or landscape architect has the authority to make any changes to the construction documents in accordance with his professional knowledge and judgment; and - (3) the engineer or landscape architect has reviewed the plans prior to the preparation and sealing of the final set of construction documents to be submitted for permit.
+26. Can a set of plans be stamped and sealed by a person licensed as an engineer in another state?
+Does the plan submittal meet the requirements in New Mexico?

+No. Only New Mexico licensed engineers have the authority to practice in New Mexico.
+A person licensed as an engineer in another state must obtain licensure in New Mexico in order to practice in this state.

+27. Can survey plats be stamped and sealed by a person licensed as a surveyor in another state?
+Does the plat submittal meet the requirements in New Mexico?

+No. Only New Mexico licensed surveyors have the authority to practice in New Mexico.
+A person licensed as a surveyor in another state must obtain licensure in New Mexico in order to practice in this state.

+28. Can a set of plans be stamped and sealed by a person registered as a landscape architect in another state?
+Does the plan submittal meet the requirements in New Mexico?

+No. Only New Mexico registered landscape architects have the authority to practice in New Mexico.
+A person registered as a landscape architect in another state must obtain registration in New Mexico in order to practice in this state.

+29. Can an architect "overstamp" plans prepared and stamped by a person registered as an architect in another state for submittal in New Mexico?

+No. An architect may only prepare and seal drawings prepared by him or her or under his or her responsible charge.
+An architect assuming responsible charge of a project must follow the procedures outlined in NMAC16.30.3.18 C. Assumption of projects.

+30. Can an engineer or landscape architect "overstamp" plans prepared and stamped by a person licensed as an engineer or landscape architect in another state for submittal in New Mexico?

+No, except when all of the following circumstances have been met for engineering plans or landscape architecture plans (as the case maybe):

+- (1) the drawings have been prepared by an engineer or landscape architect registered in a US jurisdiction; - (2) the reviewing engineer or landscape architect has the authority to make any changes to the construction documents in accordance with his professional knowledge and judgment; and - (3) the engineer or landscape architect has reviewed the plans prior to the preparation and sealing of the final set of construction documents to be submitted for permit.